mcu-rust/stm32f1-hal/README.md

 See [crate](https://crates.io/crates/stm32f1-hal).

 ## 🗺 Roadmap
-This project is still in its early stages, with only a few features implemented so far.
+**This project is still in its early stages, with only a few features implemented so far**.
 Contributions and feedback are welcome to help expand support for more peripherals and features.
 - [x] GPIO
 - [x] UART
 - [ ] I2C